donfortune/90daysofkubernetes-monitoring/DAY_3/README.md

 To further break down what kubernetes means and explain some of the key components of the tool, i decided to use the example of a market to further explain it, so even kids can understand it better.

 let's imagine Kubernetes (K8s) as a bustling Nigerian market where various sellers come together to sell their goods.
-In this market, there's a central coordinator, which we'll call the "Market Master."
-The Market Master's job is to ensure everything runs smoothly and that each seller can sell their goods without any issues.
+In this market, there's a central coordinator, which we'll call the "Market King."
+The Market King's job is to ensure everything runs smoothly and that each seller can sell their goods without any issues.

 Nodes (Sellers):